Loading index…

 Frequently Asked Questions

 • Not entirely.
 A chore app is designed for habit-building, not financial tracking.
-You can simulate an allowance by assigning point-to-dollar values, but it won’t handle real money transfers or savings goals.
+You can simulate an allowance by converting points into money, but it won’t handle real money transfers or savings goals.

 • Not always.
-Many parents start with one chore app and simply do a manual payout each week.
+Many parents start with one chore app and simply decide how allowance will work separately.
 As kids grow, adding an allowance app helps them learn to budget what they earn.

 • Around ages 10–12, when kids can grasp abstract money concepts like saving and spending.
 Younger kids benefit more from visual progress and immediate rewards.